 Even though this may not be a growing market, there’s still some potential for Qualcomm to make lots of money in this area.
 The new 205 chip supports CDMA and GSM networks.

 The picture quality on the display screen will be enhanced as a result of the new chip.
 Users will have the ability to stream video at 480p, this is a big improvement.

-With the 205 chip, it’s now possible to have a dual camera setup on a feature phone.
+With the 205 chip, it’s now possible to have a dual-camera setup on a feature phone.
 Phones with the new chip will also have secure payment capabilities as well as voice-over-LTE.

 These features will be important for people who live in developing countries because mobile payments are increasing in popularity.

 Feature phones will also have Bluetooth 4.1 capabilities.
-The new 205 chip is a dual-core chip which will operate at 1.1GHz, this will make the phone run faster and smoother.
+The new 205 chip is a dual-core chip that will operate at 1.1GHz, this will make the phone run faster and smoother.
 This chip was developed for Linux-based phones, not Windows or Android phones.